Best homeowners insurance in Ohio in 2021

 How much is homeowners insurance in Ohio?

 Ohio homeowners insurance costs, on average, $1,111 per year for $250,000 in dwelling coverage, which is less than the national average of $1,312 per year.
-This below-average price is relatively common in the area.
-Homeowners in Indiana pay an average of $1,150 annually for the same amount of coverage, and Michigan homeowners pay $1,120 annually.
+Reasonably priced homeowners insurance is relatively common in the Midwest.
+For example, homeowners in Indiana pay an average of $1,150 annually for the same amount of coverage, while Michigan homeowners pay $1,120 annually.

-While the likelihood of storm damage is relatively high in Ohio, the state does not face the same risks as many others.
-Earthquake damage, for example, is rare, as is damage caused by wildfires.
+While the likelihood of year-round storm damage is relatively high in Ohio, the state does not face the same risks as many other areas in the U.S. Unlike portions of the Western U.S., earthquakes aren’t common in Ohio.
+Neither is catastrophic hurricane damage, which is common on the East and Gulf Coasts.
 The cost of repairs and rebuilding may also be lower in Ohio than it is in many other parts of the country, due to the low cost of living in the Buckeye State.

 Home insurance in Ohio

 When it comes to homeowners insurance, each state has its own unique considerations.
-The common types of losses, for example, can help you decide what optional coverages to purchase.
-Understanding the unique facts of Ohio home insurance might help you feel more confident in your insurance choices.
+The common types of losses, for example, can help you decide what optional coverage to purchase.
+Understanding the unique risks that Ohio homes face might help you feel more confident in your insurance choices.

 Common causes of loss in Ohio

-Ohio runs less risk for home insurance loss than most states, but there are still some risks you may want to consider when buying home insurance:
+Ohio runs less risk for property loss than many other states, but there are still some risks you may want to consider when buying home insurance:

 - Winter storms: Winters in Ohio can be brutal, with cold temperatures, ice storms and heavy snows.
 Winter storms can cause power outages, spoiled food, roof damage and frozen and burst pipes.

-- Flooding: All the counties in Ohio have some flood risk, but floods are especially common in the southern area of the state.
+- Flooding: All areas in Ohio have some flood risk, but floods are especially common in the southern area of the state.

-Once you understand the common causes of damage in Ohio, you can better choose coverages to protect your finances from home repairs or replacement.
+Once you understand the common causes of property damage in Ohio, you may be able to better choose home insurance coverage to protect your finances from home repairs or replacement.

 Home insurance coverage options in Ohio

 Homeowners insurance is designed to financially protect you from having to repair or replace your home after a covered loss.
-Once you understand the common causes of loss in your area, you can choose coverages that are appropriate:
+Once you understand the common causes of loss in your area, you might feel more confident choosing coverage that are appropriate, such as:

-- Weight of ice and snow coverage: Most home insurance policies cover damage caused by the weight of ice and snow automatically, but checking with your agent might be beneficial.
+- Weight of ice and snow coverage: Most home insurance policies cover damage caused by the weight of ice and snow automatically, but again, because Ohio’s winters can be brutal, you might want to confirm this with your insurance carrier.

 - Flood insurance: Homeowners insurance does not typically cover damage caused by flooding.
-For that, you will typically need a flood insurance policy or flood insurance endorsement.
+For that, you will need to purchase a separate flood insurance policy underwritten by the Federal Emergency Management Agency’s (FEMA) National Flood Insurance Program (NFIP) or a private insurer.
+Some homeowners carriers offer this coverage as an endorsement.

-Talking to a licensed insurance agent might be helpful when purchasing homeowners insurance.
-An agent may be able to listen to your situation and suggest coverages that are appropriate for your needs.
+Talking to a licensed insurance agent might be helpful when purchasing homeowners insurance, to gain a clear understanding of the coverage.
+An agent can assess your situation and suggest coverage options that are appropriate for your needs.

 Frequently asked questions